Qualm Is The Opposite Of

 Antonyms Reflecting Different Aspects of Qualms

-The opposite of a qualm can be expressed in several ways, depending on which aspect of the feeling you want to emphasize.
+The opposite of a qualm can be expressed in several ways, depending on which aspect of the feeling you want to stress.
 Here are several strong contenders and an exploration of their subtle differences:

 Example: Instead of feeling a qualm about taking the promotion, she felt absolute certainty in her abilities and the positive impact she could have.